VITALISED/renms/README.md

 ## Development State

-Project currently only builds for Fractal on GOG (for obvious reasons).
-Will be ported to OSX (yes I'll add archive mounting from FS) at some point eventually when I get my Mac's charging cable.
+The project currently only builds for Fractal 4.13 on GOG.
+Will be ported to OSX (yes I'll add archive mounting from FS) at some point.
 Supporting future versions of NMS is planned sometime after the 2023 expected expedition redux missions.

 We mostly live unofficially in the [No Man's Sky Retro discord](https://discord.gg/tEYNuMmAvR) but please don't come here for tech support.
 Open an issue or message us on Discord directly at @vitalised or @tractorbeam